bkatchmar/rick-and-morty-api-consumption/README.md

 ## axios
 We use this to make our API calls.

+## enzyme and enzyme-adapter-react-16
+DEV ONLY: Used for unit testing in a react environment.

 # Concepts Covered in this Repo
 The main purpose of this repository is to cover as many concepts as I can regarding ReactJS to show my aptitude for the technology.